0xcacti/misc-stuff-until-later/README.md

 When I play games there is no goal.
 I want to do the same here.
 This will be my repo for this.

+I'm also gonna use this repo to learn how regex's work